 The full-fledged implementation of Halo 2 will be accomplished as early as 2021.
 With this system, ZCash (ZEC) will not need a trusted setup anymore.
 Despite the fact that the Halo 2 code is now open source, the project remains in the R&D stage:

-Halo 2 improvements were done in coordination with, and made possible by a grant from, the@Ethereum Foundation.
+Halo 2 improvements were done in coordination with, and made possible by a grant from, [email protected] Foundation.
 While still in the exploratory phase, both organizations believe there is value in standardizing Halo.

 The grant sum for Halo research, provided by the Ethereum Foundation (EF) in July 2020, is $120,000.